asasmoyo/postgresql-training/administration/README.md

 1. Open your command prompt

-2. Download the box with
+2. Install Vagrant VMware plugin

     ``` bash
+    vagrant plugin install vagrant-vmware-desktop
+    ```

+3. Download Vagrant box with

+    ``` bash
     vagrant box add bento/ubuntu-20.04
     ```

-3. Clone this repo, then `cd` into `administration` folder
+4. Clone this repo, then `cd` into `administration` folder

-4. Bring up the VMs
+5. Bring up the VMs

     ``` bash
-    vagrant up
+    vagrant up --provider vmware_desktop
     ```

-5. After the VMs are up, ssh into the VMs
+6. After the VMs are up, ssh into the VMs

     Open command line then: